|

 Edith: Love.

 Your tiny eyes strain to open as they are first exposed to the piercing brightness.
-The hands of giants delicately pass you back and forth.
-Holding you as you squirm.
-There you are, with your fingers and face (even your hair) suddenly coated completely in creamy sugary sweetness, just after the voices sang out in your direction and the flame burned and danced atop the white frosted mountain of euphoria.
+The hands of giants delicately pass you back and forth, holding you as you squirm.
+There you are, with your fingers and face (even your hair) suddenly coated completely in creamy sugary sweetness, just after the voices sang out in your direction and the flame burned atop a white frosted mountain of euphoria.
 You grew so fast!
 Learned to ride a bike.
 Learned to fall.
 It was the same bike that was wrapped in a big red bow next to the Christmas tree that still lights up your memories.
 There was preschool and middle school and high school too, and somewhere in between, that inevitable first kiss or the time you turned into a zombie and held your mother’s hand inside a place called a funeral parlor, and you didn’t understand any of it.
 Why was the room so stale?
-Why weren’t sobbing like all the rest of them?
+Why weren’t you sobbing like all the rest of them?
 Why you were so afraid?

 Where are you now?